emhowe484/datasets/README.md

 - Spelling Bee Word Count

 Complete
-- Chickens for Northern Climates, wine quality
+- Chickens for Northern Climates
+- Wine Quality Dataset from [UCI Machine Learning](url)
+- Application.csv is too large for this page, will need to fix later
 - Ocean Proximity is used with California Housing from Sklearn Python.